 Internships are offered for a minimum period of one semester with the expectation of 8-10 hours per week of student time.
 An internship may be renewed for an additional period.
 Applicants must complete the NEPR Internship Application Form.
 A cover letter, writing sample (if applying for news, marketing or digital media internships) and resumé are required.
 If you have questions, please e-mail firstname.lastname@example.org.
 Deadlines for internship applications:

-- Fall Semester: September 6th for Media Lab, September 15th for all other internships
+- Fall Semester: September 6th for Media Lab, September 15th for other internships, or until filled

-- Summer (late May/early June through August): April 1st
+- Summer (late May/early June through August): April 1st, or until filled

 - Pitch story ideas to the News Director

 - Schedule and perform interviews in the studio, by telephone and in the field

 - Report, voice and mix spot and feature-length stories for broadcast